Maulwurf-win/LineX-Builds/README.md

 The most recent build of my own little game, centered around moving Bars

 P.S.
-Current problem with releasing MacOS-Release, so that for now, new Releases will only be made punlic for Windows
+Current problem with releasing MacOS-Release, so that for now, new Releases will only be made public for Windows

 Changelog:
 ---------------------------------------------------------